TCSA-UDA: Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation: Methodology

 We therefore extend UDA to a cross modal adaptation setting, aiming to train a single segmentation model capable of generalizing across diverse modalities.
 To facilitate this, we incorporate text embeddings \( T \in \mathbb{R}^d \), derived from class labels or clinical descriptions medical descriptions using pretrained language models (e.g. CLIP \cite{pmlr-v139-radford21a} or BioGPT \cite{10.1093/bioinformatics/btz682}).
 These embeddings guide the visual feature learning via cross-attention or projection alignment, providing semantic priors that improve consistency across both domains and modalities.
 The problem is thus formulated as learning a unified function \( G(I, T) \) that jointly minimizes domain discrepancy and enhances cross-modal semantic alignment without requiring target labels.

 The overall architecture of our proposed approach is illustrated in Fig. \ref{fig:block} and consists of three key components.
-First (Fig. \ref{fig:block} (a) and (b)), to address cross-domain medical image segmentation, we propose a modality-aware vision-language fusion framework that integrates modality-specific text embeddings with visual features using a transformer-based fusion module guided by dynamic convolution.
-This design enables effective generalization across imaging modalities such as CT and MRI, without requiring pixel-level annotations from the target domain.
+First (Fig. \ref{fig:block} (a) and (b)), to address cross-domain medical image segmentation, we propose a modality-aware vision-language fusion framework that integrates visual features with shared semantic class representations derived from modality-aware text prompts through a transformer-based fusion module and dynamic convolution.
+While modality-specific cues (e.g., CT or MRI) are incorporated at the prompt level to improve vision–language alignment, domain invariance is enforced through downstream semantic alignment, enabling effective generalization across heterogeneous imaging modalities without requiring pixel-level annotations from the target domain.
 Second (Fig. \ref{fig:block} (c)), we employ two Generative Adversarial Networks (GANs) to perform domain alignment through adversarial learning.
 The generator produces two outputs: (i) a text-driven segmentation prediction used for supervised learning on the source domain, and (ii) an auxiliary prediction that generates self-information maps for both source and target domains, used to fool domain discriminators (\(D_{\text{main}}\) and \(D_{\text{aux}}\)).
 This adversarial setup encourages domain-invariant predictions and category-aware adaptation.
 Third (Fig. \ref{fig:block} (d)), to mitigate residual class-level distribution mismatches that are not fully addressed by entropy-based constraints, we incorporate an adaptive prototype alignment module.
 This module leverages class-level feature representations and aligns them across domains, facilitating consistent pixel-level feature alignment of corresponding semantic categories between the source and target domains.
 The detailed implementation of each component is described in the following subsections.